the-shadow-0/IV_Encrypt/README.md

 3. **Data Preservation:** The mutated image is exclusively saved as a `.png` file to guarantee zero-loss LSB data retention.
 4. **Metadata Management:** The internal `exiftool` bridge allows complete JSON-based tracking or destruction of the original photographic tracing elements (EXIF/XMP).

 > [!CAUTION]

-> If you lose your password, the ciphertext embedded within your image is permanently unrecoverable.
-Always maintain a raw backup of your essential images.
+> **Data Loss Warning:** IV_Encrypt uses advanced `libsodium` cryptographic hashing.
+If you lose your password, the ciphertext embedded within your image becomes permanently unrecoverable—even to the developer.
+Always maintain an offline, unmodified backup of your original raw images before encrypting them.

 ---